-The recoverable amount of each CGU is determined based on value-in-use calculations using cash flow projections of financial budgets approved by senior management covering a three-years period.
-The budgeted gross margin used to extrapolate cash flows for the three-years period and pre-tax discount rated applied to the cash flow projections are as follows:
+The recoverable amount of each CGU is determined based on value-in-use calculations using cash flow projections of financial budgets approved by senior management covering a three to five years period.
+The budgeted gross margin used to extrapolate cash flows for the three to five years period and pre-tax discount rated applied to the cash flow projections are as follows:

+Housin Housing Division

+2020 2019

-Housing 2019 Division 2018 Budgeted gross margins Pre-tax discount rate 22% 10% 20% 10%
+Budgeted gross margins Pre-tax discount rate 10 - 27% 6.54 - 9.95% 22% 10%

-8. Goodwill (Cont'd)
+9. Goodwill (Cont'd)